dkause/PokeView-App/README.md

 ## Context

-This is app is an exercise to learn programming, in this case Front End  Development using HTML, CSS and Javascript.
+This is app is an exercise to learn Front End Development using HTML, CSS and Javascript.